Jessica offers help and advice on a support line for those with mental health issues. Find out about the variety involved in the job

 What are the challenges?

-The patients that I deal with in my role are always suffering with some kind of mental health distress and some have a very complex diagnosis, including personality disorders, meaning not everyone has a pleasant and polite manner on the phone.
+The patients that I deal with are always suffering with some kind of mental health distress and some have a very complex diagnosis, including personality disorders, meaning not everyone has a pleasant and polite manner on the phone.

 Sometimes callers can be quite provocative and this can be challenging as it's vital to always stay professional for both the patient's wellbeing and my own.